igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

 ```
 ## Improvement of coverage
 ### delegatecall
-For the first time, we meet with the target-call pattern, but at the same time we do not make `call` but `delegatecall`:
+For the first time, we meet with the target-call pattern, but in a new form: this time we do not make `call` but `delegatecall`:
 ```javascript
 Path #22:
 ...